Why This Recipe Works

 Both the bean dip and the roasted tomato salad will keep for a few days in the fridge, so you can dole it out at your leisure as a healthy snack, light desk lunch, or Zoom happy hour appetizer.
 And hopefully some day soon we'll be able to go back to being stressed out about hosting cocktail parties again, and we can make this recipe in between trips to the bodega to pick up more ice and chips.

-- Pinch red pepper flakes, gochugaru (Korean chili powder), or Aleppo pepper
+Pinch red pepper flakes, gochugaru (Korean chile powder), or Aleppo pepper

 For the Tomato Salad: Adjust oven rack to middle position and preheat oven to 425°F (220°C).
 In a 10-inch stainless steel skillet or on a small rimmed eighth- or quarter-sheet pan, combine tomatoes with olive oil, season lightly with salt and pepper, and shake pan to evenly coat tomatoes with oil.
 Transfer to oven and roast until tomato skins just begin to shrivel and split, 20 to 25 minutes.
 Set aside to cool for at least 10 minutes.